llj0824/knowledge_retrival_system/README.md

    ```

 ---
 ### **2. Backend - FastAPI Server**

 #### 2.1 **Overview**
 The backend is built using **FastAPI**, which handles the incoming requests, routes the queries to the appropriate service (LLM, vector DB, or internet search), and returns the chatbot's response.
+It uses Chroma as a local vector database for storing and retrieving document embeddings.

 #### 2.2 **FastAPI Setup**